FAQs

 Where can I use the toilets?

 Andover runs a community toilet scheme where members of the public are able to use facilities without making a purchase at participating venues.
 On the high street this includes Costa Coffee and The Redbridge Pub.
-There are also public toilets in The Chantry Centre and George Yard Car Park.
+There are also public toilets in The Chantry Centre.

 What if my application is not successful?